Article by Wendy McCance

 10. Finally, read!!!
 Read often to stay on top of the latest information.
 The more you read, the more you know.
 The more you know, the more success you will have.

 Oh yeah, one more thing.
 I wish I had found a writer’s site that showed their price list.
 I have actually put my own price list on a page for you to view.
 This is the actual price list I use.
 Hopefully it will help you in determining what items you would like on your own list and how much you might want to charge.

-Just go to the here: http://www.searchingforthehappiness.com/pricing-chart/ to see my pricing guide.
+Just go to the home page and at the top, you will see a pricing guide page.
 Hope you find this information helpful.